pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_idp_update-connector.md

+---
+# metadata #
-## pachctl idp update-connector
+title:  pachctl idp update-connector

-Update an existing identity provider connector.
+description: "Update an existing identity provider connector.
+Only fields which are specified are updated."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis